NeMO84/codenames/README.md

     $ ➜  curl -sS localhost:8081
     Alive Badger

-## But does the failure mode work?!
+## Failure Modes

+How does it work?!!

 ### Latency